niharika241/sql-data-warehouse-project/README.md

-# sql-data-warehouse-project
-Building a data warehose with SQL Server.
-Including ETL processes, data modeling, and analytics.
+# Data Warehouse and Analytics Project using SQL

+This project demonstrates the design and implementation of a **Data Warehouse using SQL Server**, focused on building an end-to-end analytics solution.

+It covers **data modeling, ETL processes, and analytical querying** to enable efficient data-driven insights.

+## Data Architecture

+## Project Overview

+## Repository Structure